 - Add lemon juice and simple syrup and shake well.
 Pour into 2 glasses, top each off with ginger beer and garnish with fresh strawberries or dried rose petals.

-*Strawberry Vanilla Vodka: Wash and slice 2 cups of strawberries.
-Add to clean glass jar with 2 vanilla beans split lengthwise and top with 1 qt. of vodka and seal with airtight lid.
+*Strawberry Vanilla Vodka: Wash and slice 1 cup of strawberries.
+Add to clean glass jar with 1 vanilla bean split lengthwise and top with 2 cups (16 oz.) of vodka and seal with airtight lid.
 Store in cool, dark place for at least 3 days, but up to a week.
 Strain into a measuring cup or glass bowl through a fine mesh sieve and discard strawberries and vanilla bean.
 You may need to strain a few times or use a cheesecloth to remove all sediment.
 Seal in clean jar and store in pantry.